orbisgis/h2gis/docs/NATIVE-COMPILATION.md

 ---

-## License and Distribution
+## License

 The project retains the original H2GIS license.
-The binary is published on GitHub Releases along with the Maven artifacts (JAR, POM, sources, javadoc, etc.).